kkga/kkga/work/webflow.md

 - [Product overview on Webflow](https://www.webflow.com/grid)

-Together with the team I've worked on exploring various ways to interact with a grid on canvas.
-After months of iterations and tests, we came up with a powerful and simple solution that fully utilizes Webflow's visual nature for creating grid layouts.
+Working with the team, I explored various ways to interact with a grid on the canvas.
+After months of iteration and testing, we developed a powerful and simple solution that fully leverages Webflow's visual nature for creating grid layouts.

 <figure class="full-bleed">
   <video controls autoplay>